We are Covid compliant according to OSHA guidelines.

 Laundry Rooms

-- Dedicated Circuits: A 20-amp circuit is required for the washer.
-Electric dryers need a 240-volt outlet and circuit, while gas dryers require a dedicated 120-volt outlet.
+• Dedicated Circuits: A 20-amp circuit for the washer and a 240-volt circuit for an electric dryer.
+Gas dryers require a dedicated 120-volt outlet.

 Garages

-- Minimum Outlet Requirement: At least one outlet per car bay.
+• Minimum Requirement: At least one outlet per car bay.

-- Outlet Spacing: Finished basements follow the 6-foot spacing rule.
+• Outlet Spacing: Follow the 6-foot spacing rule if finished.

 Outdoor Areas

-- Weatherproof Covers: Outlets must have covers that protect even when in use.
+• Weatherproof Covers: Must protect outlets even when in use.

-- Required Placement: At least one outlet must be installed at the front and back of the house, with decks, porches, and balconies also requiring at least one outlet if accessible from inside.
+• Required Placement: At least one outlet at the front and back of the home.
+Decks, porches, and balconies also require outlets if accessible from indoors.

 Safety First